Hello!

 Meet our Instructors

-Sensei Jake Hutter
+Jake Hutter Sensei

 Jake Hutter, 4th Dan, has been studying Yoshinkan Aikido since 2004, and has been a certified instructor since 2007.
 Most recently, he completed a two-year high-intensity seminar series based on the Senshusei syllabus under Nic Mills (7 th Dan, Shihan), at the Sendokan Dojo in Mississauga, Ontario.

-Sensei Michael Wright
+Michael Wright Sensei

 Michael Wright, 3rd Dan has been practicing Yoshinkan Aikido since 2012.
 Most recently, Michael was proud to participate in the inaugural seminar for the international Yoshinkan Aikido Fellowship in Kyoto, Japan, in June 2023.
 Michael has been teaching Aikido since 2016.

-Sensei Shelly Keilikhis
+Shelly Keilikhis Sensei

 Shelly Keilikhis, 2nd Dan started her martial arts journey when she was 5 years old and started aikido when she was 9 at the Komeikan dojo in Vaughan.
 Shelly traveled to Japan in 2023 to train with some of the top instructors in the world.
 She has been teaching both kids and adult Aikido classes since 2018.